Unquenched Charmonium and Beyond: Low-mass puzzle of and the construction of charmonia

-If we set $A$ as the field of the particle (may contain index with spin $\geq1$) and $X=s-M_0^2$, one could define the self-energy function with $\Pi(s)=\bar{A}YA$, which could describe the contribution from one loop.
+Here, $A$ is the field of the particle, $X=s-M_0^2$ with $M_0$ being the bare mass, \changelabel{$Y$ is the loop function}.
+Then, the self-energy function can be defined with $\Pi(s)=\bar{A}YA$, which describes the contribution from one loop.
 The pole position $s$ of a particle satisfies

-Thus the crucial difference of the two scheme of coupled-channel equations is that for one channel, Eq.~(\ref{eq:coupled_channel_equation}) contains one loop while Eq.~(\ref{eq:coupled_channel_equation_inf}) contains infinite loops.
-A direct evaluation of $\Pi(s)$ in quantum field theory often leads to divergent integrals~\cite{Cheng:2017oqh,Cheng:2014bca}.
-To circumvent this, more effective methods are required for practical computation.
-For $\sqrt{s} > M_B + M_C$, an imaginary part emerges in $\Pi(s)$, related to the decay width by
+\changelabel{Usually,} a direct evaluation of $\Pi(s)$ in quantum field theory often leads to divergent integrals~\cite{Cheng:2017oqh,Cheng:2014bca}. \changelabel{However, when doing practical calculations, the loop function is just the same one $\Delta M$ given in the first \changelabelb{approach}.
+Thus, the introduced damping form factor there will automatically solve this divergence problem.}